 | Tier 3 | Supplying incorrect, incomplete, or misleading information to notified bodies and market surveillance authorities | EUR 5 000 000 or 1% of total worldwide annual turnover, whichever is higher |

-Market surveillance authorities take into account the nature, gravity, and duration of the infringement, repeat offences, and the size of the operator, and apply lighter scrutiny to microenterprises, small enterprises, and start-ups (Article 64(5) and 64(10)).
-Open-source software stewards are exempt from the Tier 2 and Tier 3 fines (Article 64(10)(b)).
-Beyond fines, market surveillance authorities can also order corrective action, restrict sales, recall non-compliant products, and prohibit further availability on the EU market (Article 54).
+When setting the fine, market surveillance authorities must consider the nature, gravity, and duration of the infringement, repeat offences, and the operator's size, including whether it is a microenterprise, SME, or start-up.
+Open-source software stewards are exempt from the Tier 2 and Tier 3 fines.
+Beyond fines, market surveillance authorities can also order corrective action, restrict sales, recall non-compliant products, and prohibit further availability on the EU market.

 What the CRA is not